MicrosoftDocs/windows-ai-docs/docs/directml/pytorch-wsl.md

 title: Enable PyTorch with DirectML on WSL 2
-description: This preview provides students and beginners a way to start building your knowledge in the machine-learning (ML) space on your existing hardware by using the **PyTorch with DirectML** package. ms.topic: article ms.date: 10/12/2021
+description: This preview provides students and beginners a way to start building your knowledge in the machine-learning (ML) space on your existing hardware by using the **PyTorch with DirectML** package. ms.topic: article ms.date: 05/21/2024
 ---

 # Enable PyTorch with DirectML on WSL 2

-This preview provides students and beginners a way to start building your knowledge in the machine-learning (ML) space on your existing hardware by using the **torch-directml** package.
+This preview provides a DirectML backend for PyTorch using the **torch-directml** package.
 Once set up, you can start with our [samples](https://github.com/microsoft/DirectML/tree/master/PyTorch).

 > [!NOTE]
 > **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**